 Tracking Map / List of Adopted Fish / Paddlefish Project Page / Meet the Paddlefish

-The fish were approximately 18 months old and 2-3 feet in length when released.
-Each sports a surgically implanted radio transmitter with a unique signal that enables it to be “tracked.”
-The tracking data is recovered from three receivers and is posted several times a month on the tracking map.
-Observations of the fish by boat are also included.
-The tracking map was created by the U.S. Geological Survey’s National Wetlands Research Center in Lafayette, Louisiana.
+Each of the transmitters gives off a unique signal that enables the fish to be “tracked.”
+The tracking data is recovered from five receivers stationed around the lake and from monthly boat surveys with receivers.
+All data is then posted once a month on the tracking map.
+The tracking map was created and is updated by the U.S. Geological Survey’s National Wetlands Research Center in Lafayette, Louisiana.

 To see the tracking map, you can click the map below or here.
 Things to know before looking at the map: